iterative/dvc.org/static/docs/user-guide/experiments/mixed.md

-# Manage Experiments by Tags, Branches and Dirs
+# How to Manage Experiments by Several Methods

 On complex projects you can use a combination of the methods that we have seen so far, in order to manage experiments.